jakebullet70/HDir-FreeDOS/README.md

-# HDir-FreeDOS
+# HotDir-FreeDOS-FreeBASIC
- HDir clone for FreeDOS in FreeBASIC
+HotDir clone for FreeDOS
+Written in FreeBASIC